The Student's Permanent Record

 A student must provide identification at the Javelina Enrollment Services Center when picking up a copy of a transcript in person.
 The Family Educational Rights and Privacy Act of 1974, and amendments thereto, states that parents, spouse, legal guardian or others are not authorized to pick up transcripts of students unless written authorization by the student is provided.

 All students, including continuing education students, should clear any holds they have on their records immediately.
 Failure to clear a hold causes delays and inconvenience when trying to obtain copies of transcripts through the mail or in person.
 Since a hold on the record may affect printing and mailing of grades at the end of the semester, students should be sure they do not have any holds before final examinations start.
 Students with a registration hold on their record will not be permitted to register.

 Change of Name, Address or Social Security Number

 Students who wish to change their name on their transcript must provide legal documentation of the change to the Office of the Registrar.
 Not advising the Office of the Registrar of a legal name change may cause transcript requests and registration problems.
 Students who change their address should likewise notify the Office of the Registrar, Financial Aid or Business Office.

 Death of a Student

-The death of a currently enrolled student should be reported to the Office of the Registrar immediately.
-After confirming the death, the Office of the Registrar notifies the appropriate faculty and academic dean, closes all student records and codes the student information system to block mailings to the deceased.
+The death of a currently enrolled student should be reported to the Dean of Student's Office and the Office of the Registrar immediately.
+After confirming the death, the Office of the Registrar closes all student records and codes the student information system to block mailings to the deceased.